jamescarruthers/PlotteRXY/Hardware/readme.md

 Only print one Y-axis folder - depending on what extrusion profile you are using for your y-axis.

+# How long should my extrusions be?

+First work out your plotting area.
+Let's say you want to build an A2 machine; 600 x 420 (rounded up)

+Y extrusion length = 420 + 180 = 600mm
+X extrusion length = 600 + 240 = 840mm
+Y axis length = Y extrusion length - 13 = 587mm

 # Hardware build guide

 1. Print out a corner pulley mount and check that it fits snuggly into your v-slot extrusion.
 If it doesn't you might need to recalibrate your printer.